RLBot/RLBotGUI/linux-install/README.md

 4. You will be asked to provide your sudo password.
 The RLBotGUI requires sudo in order to run:

    - `sudo apt install software-properties-common` (If needed)
-   - `sudo adt-repository ppa:deadsnakes/ppa` (If needed; this is the Linux Python archive - https://github.com/deadsnakes)
+   - `sudo add-apt-repository ppa:deadsnakes/ppa` (If needed; this is the Linux Python archive - https://github.com/deadsnakes)
    - `sudo apt update`
    - `sudo apt install build-essential python3.7-dev python3.7-venv python3-distutils` (If needed)